JulioPDX/ansible_cumulus_clos/readme.md

 ## Purpose

-This project stemmed from my curiosity with Cumulus Linux.
-Cumulus is an open source network OS.
+This project stemmed from my curiosity with Cumulus Linux which is an open source network OS.
 Being linux, this OS opens itself up to using automation procedures that have been around for much longer than our traditional networking devices.
 This makes Cumulus pair well with Ansible.

 The roots of Ansible started with server administration/automation.
 This repo takes a lot of inspiration from the book [Cloud Native Data Center](https://cumulusnetworks.com/lp/cloud-native-data-center-networking/) by Dinesh Dutt.
 I highly recommend you read his book and check out the associated [git repo](https://github.com/ddutt/cloud-native-data-center-networking).
 This deployment will utilize Auto BGP, BGP unnumbered, and a spine leaf architecture.